nus-cs2103-AY2425S1/ip/docs/README.md

 ### Add tasks

-There are 3 types of tasks can be added to the list:
+There are 3 types of tasks that can be added:

 **1. To-do's**